Single-stage-to-orbit: Approaches

-There have been various approaches to SSTO, including pure rockets that are launched and land vertically, air-breathing scramjet-powered vehicles that are launched and land horizontally, nuclear-powered vehicles, and even jet-engine-powered vehicles that can fly into orbit and return landing like an airliner, completely intact.
+There have been various approaches to SSTO vehicles including: pure rockets that are launched and land vertically, air-breathing scramjet-powered vehicles that are launched and land horizontally, nuclear-powered vehicles, and even jet-engine-powered vehicles that can fly into orbit and return landing like an airliner, completely intact.

 For rocket-powered SSTO, the main challenge is achieving a high enough mass-ratio to carry sufficient propellant to achieve orbit, plus a meaningful payload weight.
 One possibility is to give the rocket an initial speed with a space gun, as planned in the Quicklaunch project.

-For air-breathing SSTO, the main challenge is system complexity and associated research and development costs, material science, and construction techniques necessary for surviving sustained high-speed flight within the atmosphere, and achieving a high enough mass-ratio to carry sufficient propellant to achieve orbit, plus a meaningful payload weight.
-Air-breathing designs typically fly at supersonic or hypersonic speeds, and usually include a rocket engine for the final burn for orbit.
+For air-breathing SSTO, the main challenges are system complexity and associated research and development costs, material science, construction techniques necessary for surviving sustained high-speed flight within the atmosphere, and achieving a high enough mass-ratio to carry sufficient propellant to achieve orbit, plus a meaningful payload weight.
+Air-breathing designs typically fly at supersonic or hypersonic speeds and usually include a rocket engine for the final burn for orbit.

 Whether rocket-powered or air-breathing, a reusable vehicle must be rugged enough to survive multiple round trips into space without adding excessive weight or maintenance.
-In addition a reusable vehicle must be able to reenter without damage, and land safely.
+In addition, a reusable vehicle must be able to reenter without damage and land safely.

 While single-stage rockets were once thought to be beyond reach, advances in materials technology and construction techniques have shown them to be possible.
 For example, calculations show that the Titan II first stage, launched on its own, would have a 25-to-1 ratio of fuel to vehicle hardware.

 It has a sufficiently efficient engine to achieve orbit, but without carrying much payload.